daniyal382/Daniyal382/README.md

 ## 📈 Let's Connect

-Feel free to reach out for collaboration, internship opportunities, or open-source contributions!!--
+Feel free to reach out for collaboration, internship/job opportunities, or open-source contributions!!--